 Attaching a Tag Not Assigned in Florida

-When it comes to criminal traffic offenses in Florida, the law about attaching a tag or plate not assigned is pretty straightforward.
+When it comes to criminal traffic offenses in Florida, the law about attaching a license plate or tag not assigned is pretty straightforward.
 According to Florida Statute 320.261, “Any person who knowingly attaches to any motor vehicle or mobile home any registration license plate, or who knowingly attaches any validation sticker or mobile home sticker to a registration license plate, which plate or sticker was not issued and assigned or lawfully transferred to such vehicle, is guilty of a misdemeanor of the second degree …”

 A conviction is punishable by up to 60 days in jail or six months in jail, probation, and a $500 fine.
 And, since it is a criminal offense, not just a traffic citation, you could wind up with a permanent criminal record.
 Facing criminal charges of any kind is a serious situation and it’s always best to consult a criminal defense attorney.
 If you’ve been arrested or charged with a crime in Central Florida, contact the Orlando criminal defense lawyers at the Rivas Law Firm.
 Call (407) 349-4211 for a free consultation.